liamrevell/biol634/index.md

 ---

 ## Topics & Schedule (subject to change)
+We will cover only a subset of the topics & exercises given below, depending on class participant interests and prior experience.

 1. Introduction to phylogenetic terms & concepts (lecture)
 2. Exercise 1: A brief introduction to phylogenetics in R (computer lab)
 3. Introduction to inferring phylogenies: the method of Maximum Parsimony (lecture)